 A most beautiful, warm season, clump forming native prairie grass!
-Prairie Dropseed forms cascading tufts of emerald-green foliage with airy, popcorn scented seed heads.
+Prairie Dropseed Grass forms cascading tufts of emerald-green foliage with airy, popcorn scented seed heads.
 Excellent heat and drought tolerance makes this a great choice for tough, dry sites.

-The tidy clump-forming habit and fine texture of Prairie Dropseed makes it a great choice for a border.
+The tidy clump-forming habit and fine texture of Prairie Dropseed Grass makes it a great choice for a border.
 If using along a walkway, take care to site it at least 18” off-center to prevent its leaves from encroaching on the path.
 This grass can also be massed or used as a component of a dry prairie garden.
 It also provides good winter interest and is tolerant of snow loads, so it can tolerate less-than-ideal spaces with higher levels of traffic.

-Prairie Dropseed is used by our native bees and other insects for nesting structure and is an important component of any pollinator garden.
+Prairie Dropseed Grass is used by our native bees and other insects for nesting structure and is an important component of any pollinator garden.
 The seeds are also a food source for native birds.

-As it is drought tolerant, Prairie Dropseed requires minimal moisture once established.
+As it is drought tolerant, Prairie Dropseed Grass requires minimal moisture once established.
 During the first growing season after planting, provide occasional watering to help establish the extensive root system.
 You can clean up this grass in spring, before the new growth starts to push, cutting it back to 3” above soil.
 When cutting back this grass, be careful to not cut into the crown.
 You can also cut this grass back in fall if desired, but this will remove any winter interest.

-Prairie Dropseed is one of our native dry prairie grasses.
+Prairie Dropseed Grass is one of our native dry prairie grasses.
 Its native range extends west from the Rocky Mountains to Quebec, south to Arkansas and Georgia.
 This warm-season grass is commonly found in areas with dry soil, but is indifferent to soil texture and will grow in clays or sands.
 In fall, the seeds drop from the fragrant, popcorn-scented tufts, giving this plant its common name.
 Although seeds are produced annually, this plant does not readily reseed in your garden and will maintain a tidy clumping habit with age.

-As Prairie Dropseed does well in spaces with dry soils, pair it with plants of similar moisture requirements.
+As Prairie Dropseed Grass does well in spaces with dry soils, pair it with plants of similar moisture requirements.
 In front, use a low mounded plant like Hairy Wild Petunia or Little Goldstar Black Eyed Susan.
-The airy seed heads of Prairie Dropseed allow the use of taller plants behind, like Butterflyweed or St. John’s Wort.
+The airy seed heads allow the use of taller plants behind, like Butterflyweed or St. John’s Wort.
 Prairie Dropseed can serve as both a border around the edge of a bed, or used to divide space within a bed between plants of various heights.